Renewable gas, as seen

 Renewable gas can be safely and reliably delivered through the existing gas network.

 This is aligned with our Vision for the sector.
-In 2017, industry released Gas Vision 2050, outlining a plan to demonstrate the viability of renewable gas technologies by the mid-2020s before rolling out these technologies across individual networks and industry, with the objective of full conversion to renewable gas in line with Australia’s commitment to net-zero.
+In 2017, industry released Gas Vision 2050, outlining a plan to demonstrate the viability of renewable gas technologies throughout the 2020s before rolling out these technologies across individual networks and industry; with the objective of achieving net-zero.

 Biomethane won’t change how your appliances work no matter how much of it you are using.

-With renewable hydrogen appliances will work safely and efficiently on blends of up to 20% hydrogen by volume, with work underway to enable an efficient switch to higher levels of hydrogen that suits our customers’ needs as supply increases in the longer term.
+With renewable hydrogen, appliances can operate safely and efficiently on blends of up to 20% hydrogen by volume.
+We are working towards enabling higher hydrogen blends as supply increases in the longer term, with customer needs in mind.

-Our demonstration projects show that renewable gas can be produced, blended with natural gas and supplied safely and reliably through the existing gas network.
+Our demonstration projects have shown that renewable gas can be produced, blended with natural gas, and supplied safely through the existing gas network.
+We are working on scaling up these solutions to ensure they can be safely and efficiently deployed across the broader network.

 Targeting 100% renewable gas by 2050